Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

 there had to be better ways to engage in computing, but couldn't pin point exactly what was wrong.
-Now I had found a clearer vision of a world I was yearning for—a world I felt like I had lost, though I never had it—and a world that was within reach if only I could build a suitable ship, to sail the Sea of Potentiality and reach the mysterious and enticing land of Houyhnhnm computing.
+Now I had found a clearer vision of a world I was yearning for — a world I felt like I had lost, though I never had it — and a world that was within reach if only I could build a suitable ship, to sail the Sea of Potentiality and reach the mysterious and enticing land of Houyhnhnm computing.

-# A Different Point of View
+### A Different Point of View

 The fundamental difference between Human computer systems and Houyhnhnm computing systems is one of _point of view_.